AlainBouchard/nesto-sandbox/README.md

 | ISSUE-002 | ID-21.3 | Special characters are accepted in the first name field | 1.
 Go to the signup page <br> 2.
 Toggle the language to French <br> 3.
 Enter a first name with special characters (e.g., `@John`, `J#ohn`, `Joh%n`) <br> 4.
 Submit the form | The system should not allow special characters in the first name and show an error message | Special characters are allowed in the first name | Low |
 | ISSUE-003 | ID-22.3 | Special characters are accepted in the last name field | 1.
 Go to the signup page <br> 2.
 Toggle the language to French <br> 3.
 Enter a last name with special characters (e.g., `@Snow`, `S#now`, `Sn%ow`) <br> 4.
 Submit the form | The system should not allow special characters in the last name and show an error message | Special characters are allowed in the last name | Low |
 | ISSUE-004 | ID-24.1 | Partial phone numbers are accepted by the UI | 1.
 Go to the signup page <br> 2.
 Toggle the language to French <br> 3.
 Enter partial or invalid phone numbers (e.g., `5`, `555-555-555`, `ABC-DEF-GHIJ`, `555-555-555A`) <br> 4.
 Submit the form | The system should validate and reject incomplete phone numbers | Partial phone numbers are accepted by the UI, and the form proceeds without error | High |

+## Then?

+Many tests could be added, like Security Tests.
+I've added a `Cypress Custom Command` that is using API instead of UI.
+The plan was to add Security Tests (e.g., `SQL injection`) using the API but I've thought that could be breaking the QA environment and it wasn't part of the scope of this sandbox project.
+Since Cypress Custom Command is already there the it would be quite easy and quick to add.